 Trying to follow a visible fish isn’t always the easiest task.
 Lintner avoids ever casting directly at them.
 If he sees a fish as he’s scoping out a bank, he’ll stay extremely still, take his foot off the trolling motor and let the boat drift by while watching the fish.

 “I’ll wait until his head is pointed away from me,” he said.
 “Then I’ll make the presentation 3 to 6 feet in front of him and bring the bait to him.
-If he sees the boat and is just following, I’ll keep doing down the bank, and return in 4 or 5 minutes and make a cast from way off.”
+If he sees the boat and is just following, I’ll keep going down the bank, and return in 4 or 5 minutes and make a cast from way off.”

-At the Delta, most anglers cast to tulle berms from deep water to shallow.
+At the Delta, most anglers cast to tule berms from deep water to shallow.
 Instead, he’ll use his outboard to motor to the middle of the mat and cast towards deep water after letting the area settle down.

 “It makes such a huge difference,” he said.
 “I catch a lot of fish in the same mats guys have fished.
 A natural frog isn’t always coming from the bank.”

 Lintner pointed to Jason Christie’s last day charge at the Potomac River Elite Series in 2016, when he bagged a tournament-best 23-01 limit.
 As Lintner recalls, Christie was fishing a huge mat and he would run his boat on plane, kill the motor, and basically run through the heart of the mat or the “cheese,” as some refer to it.
-He’d sit in the middle of it never put his trolling motor down for 20-minutes before casting.
+He’d sit in the middle of it and never put his trolling motor down for 20 minutes before casting.